storybookjs/marko/lib/core/docs/storiesOf.md

 The string argument to `storiesOf` is the component title.
 If you pass a string like `'Widgets|Button/Button'` it can also be used to position your component's story within Storybook's story hierarchy.

+The second argument to `storiesOf` is the module object, the one you might be familiar with from ES5's `module.exports`.
+Storybook needs a reference to the file/module where your story lives to enable hot-module-replacement.
+If you do not supply it, you'd need to refresh your browser for every change you make.

 Each `.add` call takes a story name, a story function that returns a renderable object (JSX in the case of React), and optionally some parameters, which are described below.

 ## Decorators and parameters